uberspot/DebianDroid/README.md

 All MenuItems that should exist everywhere in the app are added in ItemDetailActivity and ItemListActivity.
 Every other MenuItem that should be added in a specific menu page (like in pts) should be added in the corresponding fragment.

-To add a new content fragment one should a) add the content entry to Content.java and b) create a Fragment.java that extends ItemDetailFragment and add a corresponding xml in the res/layout/ for the fragments layout.
+To add a new content fragment one should a) add the content entry to Content.java and to ItemDetailFragment.java and b) create a Fragment.java that extends ItemDetailFragment and add a corresponding xml in the res/layout/ for the fragments layout.

 The DDService runs all the time and will run several functions.
 It checks if connectivity is established and whether it is with wifi or mobile and adjusts the api behaviour accordingly.